Sh031224/vscode-nextjs-boilerplate-generator/README.md

 ## Configuration

 You can change to the extension's settings through VS Code settings.
-You can customize:
+You can customize

 ### `NextjsBoilerplateGenerator.default.structure`